ruby/www.ruby-lang.org/en/news/_posts/2014-10-27-changing-default-settings-of-ext-openssl.md

 However, if you cancel this change, there is a risk that you can not guarantee the safety of network communication.
 You should understand the implications of this change before removing it.

-### Bundled libiraries of Ruby
+### Bundled libraries of Ruby

 This change is reflected in net/http, net/imap and net/pop.
 Since DRb and WEBrick receive the setting separately, this change does not effect them.

 ### Scripts that use ext/openssl directly

-This change is reflected when an `OpenSSL::SSL::SSLContext` object is instantiated and the instance method `set_params` is called
+This change is reflected when an `OpenSSL::SSL::SSLContext` object is instantiated and the instance method `set_params` is called.

 In particular, code such as: